For SEO and Content Agencies

 Your Senior Strategists Will Spend Time on Strategy Again

 First, your senior strategists stop spending half their week fixing the work of your juniors.
-The platform enforces the framework.
+The platform enforces the standard.
 Juniors deliver senior-grade strategy on accounts that previously needed senior eyes on every brief.

 Second, your retention math changes.
-When the methodology is consistent, the renewal conversation is consistent.
+When the playbook is consistent, the renewal conversation is consistent.
 When the renewal conversation is consistent, the renewal rate is predictable.
 When the renewal rate is predictable, you stop running a sales engine to fill the leak in the bucket.

 Both of these compound.
 Senior strategists with their time back can take on more accounts or land bigger ones.
 Retention rates that compound mean every new logo is growth, not replacement.